Satish-Chilloji/content_summarization/mastero/readme.md

 ```

 In order to download this package in sagemaker you will need to first clone the magicshop repo in sagemaker.

-The steps required to do this are outlined here: https://6sense.atlassian.net/wiki/spaces/datascience/pages/2999615560/Cloning+a+Git+Repo+in+Sagemaker

 Once you've completed these steps, you can add the following command to your notebook to install the package: ```!pip install -e <path to maestro folder>```